 - In the first nine months of 2023, the Iberdrola Group's net profit rose by 17.2% to EUR 3,637 million, and by 22.4% excluding the impact from Mexico. - EBITDA grew by 13.2% to EUR 10,783 million, mainly due to higher energy volumes, higher load factor and operational efficiency, together with lower energy purchases. - Gross investments reached EUR 10,842 million in the last 12 months, with RAB in the networks business growing by 9% to EUR 41,200 million and having installed 3,100 MW of renewables in the last twelve months to a total of 41,300 MW. - Continued financial strength and generation of cash, improving with respect to the same period of 2022.
 FFO reaches EUR 11,103 million in the last twelve months, 3.0% higher than in the same period of the previous year and preserving the solid financial ratios.
 Excluding the recovery of the hydroelectric levy in 2022, FFO would grow by 11%.
 FFO to net debt ratio reaches 23.2%.
-The financial position is reinforced by new green financing (EUR 5,260 million) and the group's liquidity, which allows for the coverage of 21 months of financing needs. - Net adjusted financial debt () was EUR 47,951 million, an increase of 8.3% compared to September 2022 due to the strong investment in the period and the evolution of exchange rates. - The 2023 interim dividend, which will be distributed in January 2024, will grow by 11% to EUR 0.20 per share, from EUR 0.18 per share in 2022.
+The financial position is reinforced by new green financing (EUR 5,260 million) and the group's liquidity, which allows for the coverage of 21 months of financing needs. - Net adjusted financial debt (\) was EUR 47,951 million, an increase of 8.3% compared to September 2022 due to the strong investment in the period and the evolution of exchange rates. - The 2023 interim dividend, which will be distributed in January 2024, will grow by 11% to EUR 0.20 per share, from EUR 0.18 per share in 2022.
 The supplementary dividend will be added to this amount, once approved at the General Shareholders' Meeting.
-It should be noted that the total dividend from 2022 had already reached the floor established for 2025 in the strategic plan announced in November 2022. - Changes in Iberdrola's main benchmark currencies had a negative impact of EUR 104 million on EBITDA and a positive impact of EUR 110 million on net profit compared to 2022 due to - () Adjusted for treasury stock derivatives with physical settlement which, at the current date, are not expected to be executed (EUR 0 million to Sep 23 and EUR 392 million to Sep 22).
+It should be noted that the total dividend from 2022 had already reached the floor established for 2025 in the strategic plan announced in November 2022. - Changes in Iberdrola's main benchmark currencies had a negative impact of EUR 104 million on EBITDA and a positive impact of EUR 110 million on net profit compared to 2022 due to the financial hedges, with changes in average exchange rates being as follows:

-- the financial hedges, with changes in average exchange rates being as follows: - Pound sterling depreciated by 2.9% against the euro to 0.871. - The US dollar depreciated by 1.7% against the euro to 1.085. - The Brazilian real appreciated by 0.5% against the euro to 5.435. - The Group's total CO2 emissions in Europe fell to 50 g/kWh, four times lower than the average for its competitors in the EU.
+- Pound sterling depreciated by 2.9% against the euro to 0.871. - The US dollar depreciated by 1.7% against the euro to 1.085. - The Brazilian real appreciated by 0.5% against the euro to 5.435. - The Group's total CO2 emissions in Europe fell to 50 g/kWh, four times lower than the average for its competitors in the EU.